-So while I was still working in this career I hated, I wasn’t miserable every second of every day anymore.
+So while I was still working in this career, I wasn’t miserable every second of every day anymore.
 I had something more significant now.
 That was what got me through until I could step down from my soul-sucking career and work on my coaching practice.

 As you can guess, adding in core-value aligning activities is a way to combat the anger/annoyed sign of burnout, but there’s something else we need to talk about before we get there.

 If you’re feeling annoyed all the time, try these two steps:

 1) Determine if you need an extended break or if it’s time to quit

 Ask yourself, “Would I quit this on the very best day?”.
 It’s easy to want to quit on a bad day.
 But no job, business, or creative project is going to be 100% awesome all of the time.
 There will be a few bad days, no matter what your real purpose and passion are.

 It’s different, though, if you decide that you’d want to quit on the very best day.
 This says a lot about who you are and if something truly aligns with you.